tanmay-pro/Smoothing-in-LM/README.md

 - <SOS> and <EOS> tags have been added to take into account a 4-gram model.
 Not using these tokens would lead to a loss in the amount of information extracted from a sentence.

+- NLTK has not been used for tokenization, instead, a custom function has been written for the same.